PoC-dev/smtp-abuse-reporting/README.md

 - **contacts** -- individual abusing IP addresses with their respective abuse contact address
   - abuseaddr -- abuse contact address for a given IP address
   - ipaddr -- abusing IP address, see also table *parsed_syslog*
+  - allegedfix -- record abuse response timestamp manually to prevent older but not yet reported syslog entries to be collected and reported needlessly
+  - comment -- report abuse response here, not used otherwise
 - *contacts_idx* on abuseaddr for quicker SQL handling
 - **contacts_report** -- keeping track when a given abuse contact address received a report, no matter which *ipaddr* was reported
   - abuseaddr -- abuse contact address, see also table *contacts*